 A computed tomography, or CT scan, is a specialised type of X-ray that uses advanced computer technology to create detailed images of your body from multiple angles.
 As you lie on a table, the X-ray tube inside the scanner rotates rapidly around you, capturing cross-sectional images that help your doctor see structures with greater clarity than a standard X-ray.

-For certain joint examinations, a contrast dye may be injected directly into the joint to highlight specific anatomical structures.
+For certain joint examinations, a contrast dye may be injected to highlight specific anatomical structures.
 Your referring doctor will let you know if this is needed, and we will organise your appointment accordingly.

 &geometry(249x120))